A guest post from Karen Moore, originally posted on LinkedIn August 2018.

 5. Contract review

 Technical review of contracts is important.
 Many clients want to minimise testing costs for what is seen as an overhead.
-Checking the technical, as well as financial details of the contract will help making sure you are not left out of pocket or pressured to complete inadequate testing (see point 6 above for a couple of examples).
+Checking the technical, as well as financial details of the contract will help make sure you are not left out of pocket or pressured to complete inadequate testing (see point 6 above for a couple of examples).

 This comes from Top Management and installing a culture of openness, honesty and integrity goes a long way.
 Make sure employees know that they can speak up if they don’t feel something is right without the worry of some form of repercussion.
 No specific system can cover this, it is something that needs to be lived and breathed through the organisation at all levels.